 Homesteading is about getting the right piece of land

-The land is the main ingredient that will affect your homesteading lifestyle and many will compromise and look for land that may need some sprucing up in order to be in their price range.
+The land is the main ingredient that will affect your homesteading lifestyle.
+Many will compromise and look for land that may need some sprucing up in order to be in their price range.
 Before you do that, you should really know what you want and what your future goals are.
-If you plan to go very rural, selling your farm products at a farmer markets will not be easy and you need to consider the commute times and costs for your piece of property.
-Being isolated and not having any neighbors might look like the best alternative if you are a prepper, but this also means that you won’t get any help from the community.
+If you plan to go very rural, selling your farm products at a farmer markets will not be easy.
+You need to consider the commute times and costs for your piece of property.
+Being isolated and not having any neighbors might look like the best alternative if you are a prepper.
+However, his also means that you won’t get any help from the community.
 There are many aspects you should consider when buying a good piece of land and the article bellow should help you figure things out.

 Suggested reading: How to pick the right piece of land for an off-grid living

 Don’t quit your day job unless you have enough savings

 Most of the off-gridders that I personally know have an outside income coming in.
 This greatly improves their chances of living their homesteading dream.
 While saving money helps, there are always ways to bring some money in.
 Today, many will go for freelance work or they will sell their skills to the community they are part of.
 Having a steady cash flow is still required even after you achieved homesteading success.
 Unfortunately, you cannot cut yourself completely from the money stream.
 There are all sorts of ways to make some extra cash.
 It all depends on the region you live in and the skills you have.